Enigmatic-Smile/docs/offers/README.md

 ### Required parameters

 There are a number of required parameters for the Offer to be created:
-* `name`: the name of your offer
+* `name`: the name of your offer.
-* `publisherId` this is your Fidel `accountId`
+* `publisherId`: this is your Fidel `accountId`.
-* `brandId` of the brand presenting the offer
+* `brandId`: of the brand presenting the offer.
-* `startDate`of the offer.
+* `startDate`: of the offer.
 Any time added to the startDate will be local to the location.
-* `countryCode` where the offer will be available.
+* `countryCode`: where the offer will be available.
-* `type` : `name`.
-Valid names are `amount` or `discount`.
+* `type`: `name`: Valid names are `amount` or `discount`.
-* `type`: `value` Numeric value of the discount.
+* `type`: `value`: Numeric value of the discount.

 An offer with the type `amount` will use the currency of the indicated country, and apply the value as the amount of savings (for example: £25 off).
 The type `discount` applies the value as a percentage savings (for example: 25% off).

 ### Optional Parameters

 * `endDate` to automatically end the offer.
 Time is set to local time.
 * `daysOfWeek` is an array of numbers 0-6 to indicate the days of the week.
 0 = Sunday, 1 = Monday, etc.
 * `minTransactionAmount` The minimum transaction amount (example: "Save 25% on purchases over £50")
 * `maxTransactionAmount` the maximum transaction spend for an offer.
 Example: "Save 25% on purchases over £50, save 40% on purchases over £100" the first offer would have a maxTransactionAmout of £100.
 * `returnPeriod` Indicates a period for returns before the refund is applied.
 * `activation` `false` (the default value) allows any linked card to participate in the offer.
 If set to `true`, the offer requires the card to be entered into the offer. *CAUTION* please read the section below on Activated offers before using this parameter.

 Check out the [Offer API Reference](https://reference.fidel.uk/v1/reference#create-offer) for more detailed documentation about available Offer API endpoints.